Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: An Algorithm for Dual-Separable Problems

 \section{An Algorithm for Dual-Separable Problems}

 Given \Cref{def:separable}, we design an algorithm variant that performs stochastic block-wise updates in the dual variable, akin to similar strategies applied to bilinearly coupled objectives \citep{song2021variance}.
 Precisely, we will only update a single randomly chosen block $Q_k$ on each iteration $k$, in an effort to achieve an improved complexity guarantee.
 Updates in this form introduce additional technical challenges because different blocks of the dual iterate $\y_k = (\y_{k, 1}, \ldots, \y_{k, N})$ have different dependences on the block index $Q_k$.
 As such, we carefully handle the expectations computations in the upcoming \Cref{lem:expect}.
 Furthermore, a key difference in the proof structure of this section is that we will track an auxiliary sequence $(\byb_k)_{k\geq 1}$ of \emph{return values}, such that the algorithm returns $(\x_t, \byb_t)$ in the final iteration instead of $(\x_t, \y_t)$.
-Conceptually, each block $\byb_{k, J}$ represents the $J$-th block of $\y_k$ if $J = Q_k$, or if block $J$ was the one updated at time $k$.
-In other words, it stores all possible block updates that could have occurred from step $k-1$ to step $k$ in one vector.
-Similar to before, we will define our update sequences in the process of deriving upper and lower bounds on $a_k\Ex[\Lcal(\x_k, \v)]$ and $a_k\Ex[\Lcal(\u, \byb_k)]$.
+This sequence is determined by taking the full update of the dual variable on iteration $k$ given the result of iteration $k - 1$ and $\wD_k = 0$, with a slight modification to handle the block coordinate-wise nature of the updates.
+Precisely, we consider